praveenorugantitech/praveenorugantitech-linkedin-clone-reactjs/README.md

-# LinkedIn Clone developed using React JS and Firebase
+# Linked Clone using React JS, Material UI and Firebase

 <div>